pratikbin/classic-docs/docs/learn/fees.md

 Every block, the community pool taxes are dispersed to validators who distribute them to delegators in the form of staking rewards.
 The burn tax is removed from the total supply.

-### Whitelisted wallets
+### Tax exemption

-Since version 1.0.5 some wallets are exampt from the Burn tax.
+Some wallets are exampt from the Burn tax.

 ## Tobin tax